Board of Directors, 2021-2022

 Mary Elliot is the Washington State Chapter Leader for Makers Making Change.
 She has worked as a pediatric occupational therapist in hospitals, clinics, and schools creating adaptive equipment for individuals with developmental disabilities.
 She holds certifications in Sensory Integration, Neuro-developmental treatment and specializes working with clients on the Autism spectrum.

 Dan Marshall is a Technical Account Manager for a Mastercard subsidiary.
-He brings 20+ years of experience in IT, project management, cross-team collaboration, and creative problem-solving to bear as Board President.
+He brings 20+ years of experience in IT, project management, cross-team collaboration, and creative problem-solving to bear as an active Board member.

 Rupert Ayton recently retired after 10 years of service as Vice President of the Native Arts and Cultures Foundation.
 He has an extensive background in financial management in for- and nonprofits, along with fundraising over $10 million from private and public sources.
 When not engaged in community volunteer activities, Rupert can be found painting at his easel or paddling his board and generally enjoying Bellingham and Whatcom County.
 A maker and tinkerer at heart, he believes Bellingham Makerspace provides an essential service to the community and is honored to be a board member.

 Garth Johnson is a mentor with TAG NW, instructor at Bellingham Technical College, and one of the facilitators of LinuxFest NW.
-By day, Garth is a Developer Operations Manager for IOT and edge computing systems for large manufacturing companies.
+By day, Garth is a Senior Developer Operations Manager for a global technology company.